May. 06, 2024

 Three-pack price: $299

-Flash ahead to 2022, and the introduction of the Eero 6 Plus.
-Priced slightly higher this time around at $299 for a three-pack, the system looks nearly identical to the one that preceded it, but it promises upgraded performance by way of new support for 160MHz channels (up from 80MHz).
-A faster AX3000 speed rating (up from AX1800) means that it's better equipped to take advantage of gigabit connections, too.
+Flash ahead to 2022 and the introduction of the Eero 6 Plus.
+Priced slightly higher this time around at $299 for a three-pack, the system looks nearly identical to the previous one but promises upgraded performance with new support for 160MHz channels (up from 80MHz).
+A faster AX3000 speed rating (up from AX1800) means that it's better equipped to take advantage of gigabit connections.

-Sure enough, the Eero 6 Plus proved to be a significant improvement over its predecessor in our performance tests, making much better use of Wi-Fi 6 to deliver fast speeds throughout the entirety of my home across multiple days of tests.
-One of only a handful of brand name options that gets you a three-piece Wi-Fi 6 mesh setup for less than $300, it's an intriguing pick.
+Sure enough, the Eero 6 Plus proved to be a significant improvement over its predecessor in our performance tests, making much better use of Wi-Fi 6 to deliver fast speeds throughout the entirety of my home over multiple days of tests.
+One of the few brand name options that gets you a three-piece Wi-Fi 6 mesh setup for less than $300, it's an intriguing pick.

 ...Read more